 Welcome to the world of lust and sex! -There is one similarity between Dam square and the Red Light District.
 You can go on watching people and the happenings in the Square.
 While the latter one is more of gawking and hot+happening.

 You may have seen the walking streets of Pattaya and Phuket, but the Red Light district is nowhere comparable to those except all of those who sell sex.
-The difference is, man/woman, don’t stand on the streets to seduce you.
+The difference is men/women don’t stand on the streets to seduce you.

 By 8 PM, the street gets into action.
 Slowly window by window gets lit.
-By 11 PM, the street is fully live, with women standing behind all 300 windows.
+By 11 PM, the street is fully live.
 The girls stand behind a window that is highlighted by a neon red light.
-Recently in 2019, men prostitutes also have joined the window Business in RLD.
+Recently in 2019, men and prostitutes also joined the window Business in RLD.

-It was three of us roaming and observing the area in the night; we faced no issue.
-But once the peak hour 12 AM onwards, the drunkards and dopers fill the area.
-So it is better to be in a small group than exploring it solo after 11PM.
+Three of us were roaming and observing the area at night; we faced no issues.
+But once the peak hour, 12 AM onwards, the drunkards and dopers fill the area.
+So it is better to be in a small group than to explore it solo after 11 PM.

-The streets are filled with a sex toy shop.
+The streets are filled with sex toy shops.
 Whether you want to buy something or not, it is fascinating to know how people get so creative regarding sex.
 There is nothing to be shy or hesitant about to check out the sex shops – The shop workers behave nicely like any worker in other shops.

 - Anyone curious can visit the area.
 We saw a group of older people led by a guide explaining how things work here at 8 PM.
 Women tourists were checking out the scene too.

 - It is strictly prohibited.
-The women hire bouncers to counteract those who trouble the women.
+The women hire bouncers to counteract those who trouble them, women.
 When you get noticed while clicking photos, things can get messy.
-If you want to hire their service, tap on the window, talk to them.
+If you want to hire their service, tap on the window, and talk to them.
 They can’t hear you, but they will signal you their rates so that you can get in if it is under your budget.

-- You can actually stand at watching them for a while – It sounds inhuman, but you can’t help it.
+- You can actually stand watching them for a while – It sounds inhuman, but you can’t help it.
 The girls behind the window call everyone and wave at anyone who stands by their window.
-I am sure, by our faces they can recognise if we are window shopping or up to some action.
+I am sure, by our faces, they can recognise if we are window shopping or up to some action.

 - Don’t visit RLD first before you see anything else in Amsterdam.
 RLD is just a part of this town.
 You may have a wrong impression of Amsterdam.